aopsahl25/final_project/README.md

 @lmql.query
 def constrained_length():
     '''lmql
-    "Tell me just a joke, do not tell me the punchline:\n\n" "[JOKE]\n" where len(TOKENS(JOKE)) < 10
+    "Tell me just a joke, do not tell me the punchline:\n" "[JOKE]\n" where len(TOKENS(JOKE)) < 10
     "Now tell me the punchline.\n"
     "A:[PUNCHLINE]\n" where len(TOKENS(PUNCHLINE)) > 1